Jagged Alliance: Jagged Alliance 2

 This game was released in 1999 for Windows and was later ported to Linux by Tribsoft.
 The mission of this second official game of the series is to free the country of Arulco from its evil dictator Queen Deidranna.
 Deidranna married the democratically elected King of Arulco, then launched a coup d'état eight years ago, deposing her husband and taking power for herself.
 The player is "hired" by the exiled king, Enrico Chivaldori, to free his homeland of Deidranna's dictatorial regime.

 Gameplay is similar to the original grand adventure style of Jagged Alliance, but features higher-resolution graphics and an isometric pseudo-3D view of the battleground.
 The terrain has two height levels (ground and rooftops) for player / enemy sprites and a basic physics engine for thrown objects and ballistics.
 It also features "destructible terrain" in that players are able to blow open walls and buildings with explosives.
 The game also takes place across diverse and rather imaginative locations, including a multi-level prison facility, a school, a hospital, surface-to-air missile (SAM) sites, a swamp and a junkyard.

 The weapons arsenal has grown considerably to include a variety of weapons based on real-life counterparts (such as automatic weapons, shotguns, rocket launchers) and also fictional weapons like an auto firing rocket rifle.
 There are some more role-playing elements like specialty professions and the possibility to create a custom mercenary as well.

 Mercs can talk to one another during missions, usually spouting one-liners and other comments to each other.

 In June 2005, Pocket PC Studios and Strategy First announced a conversion of Jagged Alliance 2 Gold for the Nintendo DS.
+This was never released.

 JA2 has been extensively modded by fans of the series.
 Most notable include, but are not limited to: v1.13, Urban Chaos, Deidranna Lives, Renegade Republic. and JA2-Stracciatella.

 Jagged Alliance 2: Unfinished Business

-Jagged Alliance 2: Unfinished Business, alternatively known as Jagged Alliance 2.5 is a short, mission-based standalone sequel released by Sir-Tech in 2000.
-This release adds some tweaks to the combat engine, as well as a scenario editor, yet the gameplay remain largely unchanged.
-It allows importing of the character created for JA2 with his or her final stats, improved stats of other mercenaries will then be imported too.
+Jagged Alliance 2: Unfinished Business, alternatively known as Jagged Alliance 2.5, is a short, mission-based standalone sequel released by Sir-Tech in 2000.
+This release adds some tweaks to the combat engine, as well as a scenario editor, yet the gameplay remains largely unchanged.
+It allows importing of the character created for JA2 with his or her final stats; the improved stats of other mercenaries will then be imported too.

 A new plot is introduced in Unfinished Business.
 The original owners of Arulco's lucrative mines have returned and established a missile base in the nearby country of Tracona, demanding the mines are returned to them.
 They destroy Arulco's now-empty Tixa prison as an example of what happens if their demands are not met.
 The player must put a team of mercenaries together to infiltrate Tracona and disable the missile base.